qbizzle68/pyevspace/docs/html/_sources/user/usage.rst.txt

 Creating an :class:`Matrix`
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-An :class:`Matrix` is created similarly to an :class:`Vector`, but instead of taking an iterable with exactly three values, it takes three of them.
+An :class:`Matrix` is created similarly to an :class:`Vector`, but instead of taking a single iterable with exactly three values, it takes three of them.
 Each of the iterables cooresponds to the row of the matrix it represents.

 .. code-block:: python